2ndkauboy/embeds-for-proven-expert/README.md

 In order to be able to use the plugin, you have to get API credentials from ProvenExpert.
 You can find them on the [Personalized survey links (API) page](https://www.provenexpert.com/en-us/custom-survey-links/).

 ## Changelog

+### 1.1.0
+* Improve settings label
+* Catch "wrong plan" error, having a 200 status code but not any `html` in the response body

 ### 1.0.2
 * Remove the function to explicitly load the translation files